 Designing the User’s Cockpit

-This process has two distinct goals: designing interfaces for action (Workviews
+This process has two distinct goals: designing interfaces for action (Workviews) and designing interfaces for insight (Dashboards).

 Phase 1: Designing for Action — Creating Workviews